 3. Floor Cupping

-Early detection and repair of moisture damage are crucial to prevent further problems like mold growth and subfloor deterioration.
+Prompt detection and repairs are essential to avoiding further complications such as mold growth and subfloor deterioration.

 4. Gaps Around Pipes and Doorways